Hermann-SW/micropython-lib/README.md

 Without pipeing you use command "cmdx(arg1,arg2)" just as is.
 When using in a pyileline use a tupel with 1st (pipeline) arg replaced by function name "... | (cmdx,arg2) | ...".
 For single arg command like wc() use 1-tuple "... | (wc,) | ...".

 Pipeline always starts with "pipe(...)".
 If argument is a filename, pipe starts with that file.
-Otherwise a lambda expression (only in pipe()) allows execution of arbitrary upysh_ commands or MicroPython functions and processing their output in the pipe).
+Otherwise a lambda expression (only in pipe()) allows execution of arbitrary upysh_ commands or MicroPython functions and processing their output in the pipe.

+Pipeline always ends with done, either with showing pipe content by "... | done", or without by "... | (done,)".

+So shortest possible pipe is "pipe(filename) | done", which is equivalent to "cat(filename)".

-Pipeing with cp() is useful to redirect pipe data into a file, like "help(hashlib) > ht.txt":
+Pipeing with cp() (or tee()) is useful to redirect pipe data into a file, like "help(hashlib) > ht.txt":
 ~~~~
 >>> import hashlib
 >>> pipe(lambda: help(hashlib)) | (cp,'hl.txt') | done